-2 ORGANIZATION INFORMATION AND DEMOGRAPHICS ORGANIZATION INFORMATION Organization name Name of person completing Scorecard Email address (required to receive Scorecard results) Email address confirmation (please enter email address again) Email address of a person at the employer organization, if different from above (for example, if a consultant or vendor is completing the Scorecard on behalf of an employer) DEMOGRAPHICS 1.
-Total number of full-time and part-time employees in the US (please estimate if necessary): 2.
+1. Total number of full-time and part-time employees in the US (please estimate if necessary): 2.
 Percentage of employees that are full-time: % 3.
 Percentage of employees that are part-time: % 4.
 Percentage of employees that are in a union: % 5.
 Do any employees regularly work from home (telecommute)?
-If yes, approximately what percentage?
-Yes, approximately % of all employees regularly work from home.
-No, few or no employees regularly work from home.
-6. Headquarters location (specify state): 7.
-Number of US worksites (geographically dispersed worksites not managed as a single location): One worksite - skip to Q. 10 Multiple worksites (specify how many): 8.
-If you have multiple worksites, please indicate how many worksites are in the size categories listed below: Worksites with 500 or more employees: Worksites with 50-499 employees: Worksites with fewer than 50 employees:

-9. If you have multiple worksites or operating companies, which of the following best describes how health and well-being programs are treated across your organization?
-We attempt to provide the same or equivalent programs across all locations.
-Multiple operating companies or divisions have their own health and well-being programs.
-Programs vary across locations intentionally because of differences in the employee population.
-Programs vary across locations for other reasons.
+If yes, approxima what percentage? tely O Yes, approximately % of all employees regularly work from ho ome.
+O No, few or no employees regularly work from home.
+6. eadquarters location (specify state): 7. umber of US worksites (geographically dispersed worksites not managed as a ngle location): O One worksite - skip to Q. 10 O Multiple worksites (specify how many) 8. you have multiple worksites, please indicate how many worksites are in the siz ategories listed below: е O Worksites with 500 or more employees: O Worksites with 50-499 employees: O Worksites with fewer than 50 employees: 9. you have multiple worksites or operating companies, which of the following be escribes how health and well-being programs are treated across your organize O We attempt to provide the same or equivalent programs across all locatio ns.
+Multiple operating companies or divisions have their own health and well being programs.
+O Programs vary across locations intentionally because of differences in the e employee population.

+O Programs vary across locations for other reasons.

 10. Primary type of business:

-Manufacturing - mining, construction, energy/petroleum Manufacturing - products (equipment, chemicals, pharmaceuticals, food/beverage, printing/publishing, etc.) Transportation, communications, utilities Services - colleges and universities (public and private) Services - other educational organizations (public and private) Services - financial (banks, insurance, real estate) Services - hospitals and healthcare clinics Services - other health services Services - technical/professional Services - other Retail/wholesale/food services/lodging/entertainment Government (federal, state, city, county) Other (diversified companies, farms, etc.) - 11.
+- O Manufacturing mining, construction, energy/petroleum - Manufacturing products (equipment, chemicals, pharmaceuticals, food/beverage, printing/publishing, etc.) - O Transportation, communications, utilities - O Services colleges and universities (public and private) - O Services other educational organizations (public and private) - O Services financial (banks, insurance, real estate) - O Services hospitals and health care clinics - O Services other health services - O Services technical/professional - O Services other - O Retail/wholesale/food services/lodging/entertainment - O Government (federal, state, city, county) - O Other (diversified companies, farms, etc.) - 11.
 North American Industry Classification System (NAICS) Code #: - 12.
 Average age of your organization's active employees: - 13.
-Percentage of your organization's active employees that are male: - 14.
-Current turnover rate of employees at your organization: The purpose of the Scorecard is to assess the use of best practices in health and well-being.
+Percentage of your organization's active employees that are male: % - 14.
+Current turnover rate of employees at your organization: %

+The purpose of the Scorecard is to assess the use of best practices in health and well-being.
 The Scorecard uses a broad definition of health and well-being.
 Essentially, "health and well-being" initiatives are defined as a set of organized activities and systematic interventions sponsored by employers and governmental/community agencies with the goal of educating employees and their dependents about their health; increasing their awareness of modifiable health risks; and promoting and supporting positive changes in their health behavior.
-This includes programs or services for employees on the entire health spectrum, from wellness and risk reduction to managing those with chronic or acute conditions. % %
+This includes programs or services for employees on the entire health spectrum, from wellness and risk reduction to managing those with chronic or acute conditions.